almet/markdown-doc/articles/dependency-injection.md

 ![The Schema, with services, methods and arguments](articles/dependency-injection/schema.png)

 In the Schema, and in the DI in general, a "service" is an object managed by the depency injection container.
-As said in the precendent section, the Schema represents the way services and classes are linked together.
+As said in the precedent section, the Schema represents the way services and classes are linked together.
 It describes the dependencies of our classes.